Click Fraud 101: What You Should Know about Invalid Clicks in 2025

 Although purchasing likes isn’t technically illegal, the practice does go against Facebook’s terms of service.
 The platform has issued statements against phony likes, emphasizing they will “aggressively go after the bad actors behind fake likes because businesses and people who use [their] platform want real connections and results.”

-How Easy Is It to Create Fake Profiles for Click Farms?
+How Easy is it to Create Fake Profiles for Click Farms?

 To generate a like, even a fraudster needs a social media account to associate with that activity.
 This means providing data like name, address, email, phone number, and birthdate.
 You might assume that this hurdle would be difficult to clear for a fraudster, but it really isn’t.
 Generating a Facebook, YouTube, Twitter, Reddit, Instagram, or other social media account can be incredibly simple.